alan-wu/ZincJS/tutorials/ZincToWebGL_BasicMesh.rst

 with 3D models.
 The control is very much like the one you find on PyZinc with the addition of support for touch device.

-Latest version of the library is available at the following Github
+The latest version of the library is available at the following GitHub
 repository: https://github.com/alan-wu/Web-based-Zinc-Visualisation .

 In lines 8 – 10, a container is defined in the page.
 The container will